-The device was then placed into the RLAN mode using onboard software supplied by the client, which enabled the device to be placed into a CW test mode.
-Maximum power level setting as defined by the client was achieved by setting 169 as the power level setting.
+The RLAN card was tested using onboard software supplied by the client, which enabled the device to be placed into a CW test mode.
+Maximum power level as defined by the client was achieved by setting 205 as the power level setting.
 The channels 1, 6 & 11 were selected in turn and the maximum SAR levels recorded

-The Bluetooth module is a Class 1 device, max 1mW (0dBm) power output.
-Scans were performed on channels 2, 41 and 80, at the client's request, and no SAR values were recorded above noise floor levels.
+The Bluetooth module is a Class 1 device, but is restricted for this product to Class 3 (1mW 0dBm) power output.
 No SAR scans for the Bluetooth module are included in this report.

-Co-Location: This unit is designed to operate in co-located mode; only with the CDMA radio Module and the Bluetooth module operating simultaneously.
-No SAR scans were carried out with the unit in this mode due to no SAR values being recorded above noise floor levels for the Bluetooth module.
+Co-Location, this unit is designed to operate in co-located mode.
+No SAR scans were carried out with the unit in this mode due to the power classification of the Bluetooth module.

-Note: for Body worn operation, the 4111-CDMA is a Portable Data Terminal which has been tested and meets the FCC RF exposure guidelines when used with an accessory which contains no metal and that positions these devices a minimum of 0.0cm from the body.
+Note: for Body worn operation, the 41210000 is a portable data terminal and has been tested to meet the FCC RF exposure guidelines when used with accessories which contain no metal and which positions the device a minimum of 0.0cm from the body.
 Use of other accessories may not ensure compliance with FCC RF guidelines.

-Included in this report are descriptions of the test method; the equipment used and an analysis of the test uncertainties applicable and diagrams indicating the locations of maximum SAR for each test position along with photographs indicating the positioning of the handset against either the right or left ear, as appropriate,
+Included in this report are descriptions of the test method; the equipment used and an analysis of the test uncertainties applicable and diagrams indicating the locations of maximum SAR for each test position along with photographs indicating the positioning of the unit under test,